A Waking in the Night Waking

 Between then and 1am he would shout from his bed at least twice until we went to him.
 After 1 am he would wake every half hour, come into our room or cry until we went to him.
 Louis only slept properly when finally exhausted – usually at around 6am.

 We took him to Millpond sleep clinic when he was four.

-As a reward for not shouting in the night or getting up Louis was rewarded stars on a chart.
+As a reward for lying still and quiet in bed while we sat on the cushion Louis was rewarded stars on a chart.
 Three stars entitled him to a trip to the cinema or swimming pool.